cirquit/ffp-lib/docs/unix.md

-These commands are tested on a debian-based distribution (Linux Mint 17 Cinnamon 64-bit).
+These commands are tested on a debian-based distribution (Linux Mint 17 Cinnamon 64-bit / Ubuntu Mate 15.10).
 Please rephrase the following commands for your distribution.

 ### How to delete the Haskell toolchain: